World Team Travels the World

 Hypertension/diabetes patient group

 In addition to the physical positives that came from our partner meetings, we also aligned on many other project goals for the coming six months.
-For example, we spoke a great deal about our non-communicable disease (NCD) work currently taking place in Kenya.
+For example, we spoke a great deal about our partners’ non-communicable disease (NCD) work currently taking place in Kenya.
 These discussions led to a series of very interesting and eye-opening meetings once we arrived in Nairobi.
 During our time there, we attended an NCD screening at a local employer, a meeting of NCD patients at a clinic, and a meeting with our partner’s agents who enroll individuals into the NCD program.
 Each of these meetings gave us deeper insights into the complex issues surrounding NCDs, and inspired new ideas for interventions to improve the screening and enrollment process, including: 1) using a sticker as a social proof/pressure device for employer screenings, similar to an “I voted” sticker, 2) simplifying the current NCD app to reduce confusion and friction, and 3) focusing on specific, singular unhealthy behaviors that individuals can work on to improve their health and NCD status.
-We hope to test some of these interventions in the coming months, so stay tuned!
+We hope that our partners will test some of these interventions in the coming months, so stay tuned!

 Jan Willem helping with measuring blood pressure